Aladin000/Topologies-Randomness/AAron-DACS/README.md

 The repository has three parts: the **simulator** engine; a **command-line interface** (`./aaron`), usable interactively or scripted, that runs single trials, custom parameter sweeps, and the thesis experiment grids; and a set of **Python analysis scripts** that turn the raw CSV output into figures and markdown reports.

-AAron is also the software companion to the bachelor thesis *Topologies & Randomness in Gossip Networks* (Matteo Cannata, Maastricht University, Department of Advanced Computing Sciences, 2026), which uses it to study how much of a gossip protocol's behaviour comes from the network it runs on versus how nodes choose who to talk to.
+AAron is also the software companion to *Topologies & Randomness in Gossip Networks* (Matteo Cannata, Maastricht University, Department of Advanced Computing Sciences, 2026), which uses it to study how much of a gossip protocol's behaviour comes from the network it runs on versus how nodes choose who to talk to.
 That study and how to reproduce it live in [Experiments](#experiments).
+To replay a finished run visually, load its `result.json` into [**AAreplay**](../AAreplay-DACS), the companion viewer in the same repository.

 ---